South Korean leader lands in Japan for first visit in 12 years seeking help with region's 'polycrisis' - Local News 8

 In recent years the often fraught relations have undermined efforts by the United States to present a united front against North Korea — and the growing assertiveness of Beijing.

-Now, the region’s two most important allies for the US appear ready to turn a new page in bilateral ties, driven by their deepening security concerns about Pyongyang’s ever more frequent missile tests and China’s increasingly aggressive military posturing.
+Now, the region’s two most important allies for the US appear ready to turn a new page in bilateral ties.

+Much of that is driven by deepening security concerns about Pyongyang’s ever more frequent missile tests, China’s increasingly aggressive military posturing and tensions across the Taiwan Strait — an area both Tokyo and Seoul say is vital to their respective security.

 Before departing for Tokyo, Yoon told international media on Wednesday “there is an increasing need for Korea and Japan to cooperate in this time of a polycrisis,” citing escalating North Korean nuclear and missile threats and the disruption of global supply chains.